 They are also high in Potassium which relaxes your muscles, so you can feel ready to sleep.

-Tryptophan is naturally occurring in dried prunes so is a great (and healthy!) choice for a pre-bed snack.
+Tryptophan is naturally occurring in dried prunes so is a great (and healthy!) choice for a before bed snack.

 4. Dairy products

 The old saying goes that warm milk can help with sleepiness but in actual fact any diary product can help.

 Being calcium-deficient may make it difficult to fall asleep so keep your milk, cheese and yoghurts in plentiful supply for a good nights sleep.

 5. Herbal Tea

 Herbal tea is the perfect night cap containing loads of sleep inducing properties.

 Chamomile and Ginger Tea are particularly useful in helping you get some much needed ZZZ’s at night.